 Born in New Rochelle, New York in 1956, Annie Finch earned a BA, focusing on poetry, magna cum laude from Yale University with Distinction in English and an MA in Creative Writing, emphasis in verse drama, from the University of Houston, under the supervision of poet and playwright Ntozake Shange.
 She completed her Ph.D at Stanford University with a dissertation on the semiotics of meter in free-verse poetry, later published as The Ghost of Meter (University of Michigan Press, 1993).

-Finch's poetic collaborations with theater, opera, dance, music, and visual art that have been produced widely at venues including the Metropolitan Museum of Art, Spoleto Festival, Chicago Art Institute, and Carnegie Hall.
+Finch's poetic collaborations with theater, opera, dance, music, and visual art that have been produced at venues including the Metropolitan Museum of Art, Spoleto Festival, Chicago Art Institute, and Carnegie Hall.
 Her opera libretto Marina premiered from American Opera Projects in New York, directed by Anne Bogart with music by Deborah Drattell.
 Among the Goddesses: An Epic Libretto in Seven Dreams (2010), called by J.D.
 McClatchy “a ravishing contribution” to the art of opera, received the Sarasvati Award from the Association for the Study of Women and Mythology.
 Finch produced her multimedia poetic collaboration "Wolf Song' in Portland, Maine in 2012 and premiered her one-woman collaborative multimedia show Five Directions" there in 2015, directed by Alzenira Glick (Lady Zen).

-Finch has presented her work across North America and in Europe and Africa.
-Her poetry has been published in Chinese, French, Spanish, Portuguese, Russian, Polish, Malaysian, Farsi, and Vietnamese.
+Finch has presented her poetry across North America and in Europe and Africa.
+Her work has been published in Chinese, Farsi, French, Spanish, Portuguese, Russian, Polish, Malayalam, Malaysian, and Vietnamese.
 She has produced a number of commissioned and occasional poems, including the 2011 Phi Beta Kappa poem for Yale University and poems to honor Eve Ensler's One Billion Rising and the launch of the Women's Poetry Timeline at the National Museum of Women in the Arts.
 Her poem "Names" is installed in the New York's Cathedral of St. John Divine as part of a memorial to commemorate the September 11 attacks, and her poem "Summer Solstice Chant" was distributed to government officials of the Republic of the Congo and Democratic Republic of the Congo by the University of Iowa International Programs on a goodwill mission of the U.S. State Department.

 The Dictionary of Literary Biography calls Annie Finch a “central figure” whose work “challenges the various orthodoxies of contemporary American poetry . . .
 In a milieu shaped by the boundaries between avant-garde, narrative, formal and performance poetics, Finch brings together all of these traditions in her musical poetry, exploratory anthologies, and probing theoretical work.”
 Finch’s poetry and criticism have played a major role in recent feminist poetics and reinvigorated the discussion and practice of formalism for the postmodern era.
 Uniting all of her work is a conception of poetry as incantatory and performative, marking the deepest meanings of our lives through the body as well as the mind."